 Eligibility: Participants must be Clackamas County residents to be eligible for this class.

 Notes: Participants must attend an intake screening, call for appointment.

 Clark County Social Services

-Notes: Classes are offered through Share, Second Step Housing, CVAB and the Vancouver Housing Authority.
+Notes: Classes are offered through Share, Second Step Housing, CVAB, Community Services NW, The Salvation Army, Impact NW, TPI and the Vancouver Housing Authority.

-The Longview Housing Authority in Cowlitz County, WA will begin offering Rent Well classes through a partnership with Clark County in September.
+The Longview Housing Authority in Cowlitz County, WA offers Rent Well classes through a partnership with Clark County.

 Home Forward does not offer Rent Well classes.